aleingrosso/aleingrosso.github.io/_pages/research.md

 <img class="leftAlign" src="/images/stat_mech_transfer.png" width=200>

-We are focused on understanding the typical *learning* and *generalization* performance of neural networks.
+We are focused on understanding the typical learning and generalization performance of neural networks.
 To this aim, we use tools from statistical physics of disordered systems and random matrix theory.

 In collaboration with the group of [Federica Gerace](https://www.unibo.it/sitoweb/federica.gerace/en) and [Pietro Rotondo](https://personale.unipr.it/en/ugovdocenti/person/246194), we are currently developing a theory for **transfer** and **multi-task learning** in Bayesian deep networks.

 We are also particularly interested in understanding the impact of **biological constraints** on computation, deriving fundamental bounds for the function of biologically-plausible neural networks.
 <br clear="left"/>

-Suggested reading:
+_Suggested reading_:
 * [Statistical Mechanics of Transfer Learning in Fully Connected Networks in the Proportional Limit](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.134.177301), A. Ingrosso et al, Physical Review Letters (2025)
 * [Data-driven emergence of convolutional structure in neural networks](https://www.pnas.org/doi/abs/10.1073/pnas.2201854119), A. Ingrosso and S. Goldt, PNAS (2022)
 * [Optimal learning with excitatory and inhibitory synapses](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008536), A. Ingrosso, PLOS Computational Biology (2020)